BOOTS ONLINE DOCTOR SERVICE

 HOW TO CONTACT US

-If you wish to correct your personal data held by us or to opt out at any time from receiving marketing correspondence from us or to alter your marketing preferences please email firstname.lastname@example.org.
+If you wish to correct your personal data held by us or to opt out at any time from receiving marketing correspondence from us or to alter your marketing preferences please contact us on 0800 031 8386.

-If you need to contact us in connection with our use or processing of your personal data or gain access to it then our contact details are email@example.com.
+If you need to contact us in connection with our use or processing of your personal data or to gain access to it, or if you wish to contact our Data Protection Officer, please send an email to firstname.lastname@example.org.

 CATEGORIES OF PERSONAL DATA WE COLLECT